top of page

 Clinical Experience

-Since I became qualified as a dance movement psychotherapist in 2015, I clinically worked in primary schools, special needs schools, a pupil referral unit, a prison, NHS mental health hospitals and charities in the United Kingdom and Japan.
-I ran movement groups for teens with neurodiverse backgrounds and psychotic episodes at an NHS psychiatric hospital.
-I ran a dance movement therapy group for women who were socially isolated for a number of years.
+Since I qualified as a dance movement psychotherapist in 2015, I clinically worked in primary schools, special needs schools, a pupil referral unit, a prison, NHS mental health hospitals and charities in the United Kingdom and Japan.
+I facilitated movement-based group psychotherapy groups for teens with neurodiverse backgrounds and psychotic episodes at an NHS psychiatric hospital.

 After I moved to South Australia in 2020, I worked mainly with NDIS participants at a clinic for about 3 years.
 I began working privately since 2023 at a private clinical space, seeing children, young people, adults and couples.